OpenMx/OpenMx/docs/source/GeneticEpi_Path.rst

 Data
 ^^^^

 Let us assume you have collected data on a large sample of twin pairs for your phenotype of interest.
 For illustration purposes, we use Australian data on body mass index (BMI) which are saved in a text file 'myTwinData.txt'.
-We use R to read the data into a data.frame and to create two subsets of the data for MZ females (mzfData) and DZ females (dzfData) respectively with the code below.
+We use R to read the data into a data.frame and to create two subsets of the data for MZ females (mzData) and DZ females (dzData) respectively with the code below.
 We also define the objects ``selVars`` for the variables selected for analysis, and ``aceVars`` for the latent variables to simplify the OpenMx code.

 .. code-block:: r